 According to Google Education, Artificial Intelligence is “the general study of making intelligent machines”.
 What does it mean?
-Are the machines “stupid” and in the state of benightedness?
+Are the machines “stupid” and in a state of benightedness?
 They do not have any intelligence? or are we trying to implant brains in them?
 The answer is a big NO.

-We have intelligent machines for example commercial flights have autopilot, weather forecast, and robots to manage the logistics to name a few.
-Some of them make use of Artificial Intelligence, a lot of them do not.
+We have intelligent machines for example commercial flights have autopilot, weather forecasts, and robots to manage the logistics to name a few.
+Some of them make use of Artificial Intelligence, and a lot of them do not.
 What’s the difference?
-Artificial Intelligence, without any human intervention, enables the machines to think and learn.
+Artificial Intelligence, without any human intervention, enables machines to think and learn.
 The machines without Artificial Intelligence will be programmed to carry out only a specific set of instructions.
 How does that help?
 Well, it helps to make better decisions.
 Just imagine, the machine itself telling you the best possible option.
 Wouldn’t that make your life easy?

 Machine Learning is a sub-set of Artificial Learning, which provides the statistical tools to explore and analyze data.
 It is all about “Training” and “Prediction”.
 So, is it a programming language?

 Let’s, for the time being, assume yes.
 The next logical question is what is so different about it from other traditional languages.
 The main difference lies in the behavior i.e. the mechanism in which they work.
 The traditional programming languages are fed with a list of rules/instructions/data/information and they give you the results.
 The machine language is more about “training” your algorithm to make it learn by itself and adapt accordingly.
 How does it happen?
 Well, you need to feed a lot of examples to the algorithm.
-The picture below depicts the basic difference between the traditional programming languages and Machine Learning.
+The picture below depicts the basic difference between traditional programming languages and Machine Learning.

 Primarily, there are three Machine Learning types: